-The Nomination Committee was held on 30 March 2023 to review the structure, size and composition of the Board, assess the independence of the INEDs, consider the Directors to retire and re-appoint at the annual general meeting held on 16 June 2023 and to renew the contracts of Directors, and held on 25 August 2023 to renew the contract of a Director.
+The Nomination Committee was held on 25 March 2024 to review the structure, size, composition and diversity of the Board in accordance with the board diversity policy.
+The Nomination Committee assessed the independence of the INEDs and consider the Directors to retire and re-appoint at the annual general meeting on 14 June 2024 and reviewed the nomination policy.